algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 ### 3.1 Impact on other teams

 <!-- How will this increase the work of other people? -->
-It will increase the work of other people , because the product will give information to the employeese and make them feel more informed about the company.
+It will increase the work of other people, because the product will give information to the employees and make them feel more informed about the company.

 ### 3.2 Third-party services and platforms considerations

 <!-- Is it really worth it compared to building the service in-house? -->
-It's really worth it compared to building the service in-house because the product will give information to the employeese and make them feel more informed about the company.
+It's really worth it compared to building the service in-house because the product will give information to the employees and make them feel more informed about the company.
 <!-- What are some of the security and privacy concerns associated with the services/platforms? -->
-The security and privacy concerns associated with the services/platforms are :
+The security and privacy concerns associated with the services/platforms are:
 - Nothing for the moment.
 <!-- How much will it cost? -->
-It will cost the price of the Smart Tv.(Around 500 euros , depending on the size of the Smart Tv).
+It will cost the price of the Smart TV.(Around 500.00€, depending on the size of the Smart TV).
 <!-- How will it scale? -->
-It will scale with the number of Smart Tv.
+It will scale with the number of Smart TV.
 <!-- What possible future issues are anticipated? -->
-The possible future issues are :
+The possible future issues are:
--Version which can change on the Smart Tv.
+- Version which can change on the Smart TV.
--Problem with the connection between the Smart Tv and the internet.
+- Problem with the connection between the Smart TV and the Internet.

 ### 3.3 Cost analysis

 <!-- What is the cost to run the solution per day?
 What does it cost to roll it out? -->
-The cost to run the solution per day is :
+The cost to run the solution per day is:
-- only the price of the electricity use by the Tv.
+- Only the price of the electricity use by the TV.
-- And the maintenance of the Tv if it's necessary.
+- And the maintenance of the TV if it's necessary.

-The cost to roll it out is :
+The cost to roll it out is:
-- only the price of the Smart Tv.
+- only the price of the Smart TV.

 ### 3.4 Security considerations

 <!-- What are the potential threats?
 How will they be mitigated?
-How will the solution affect the security of other components, services, and systems? --> The potential threats are :
+How will the solution affect the security of other components, services, and systems? --> The potential threats are:
 - Nothing for the moment.

 ### 3.5.
 Privacy considerations